vishalsingh2972/CanIShipEU/README.md

 > "Definitely illegal."

-Instead, it should clearly communicate **what was found, why it matters, and what remains uncertain**.
+Instead, it should communicate:

+* What was found
+* Why it matters
+* Which requirements may apply
+* What remains uncertain
+* Which sources support the assessment

 ---